SIMPLE-BuildingSimulation/rendering/README.md

 ![style badge](https://github.com/SIMPLE-BuildingSimulation/rendering/actions/workflows/style.yaml/badge.svg)

 This is a library that intends to help developing Physically Based rendering engines **that can be used for daylight simulation**.
-The results seem to be OK when comparing against [Radiance](https://www.radiance-online.org), but it is still slower than it.
+Some results seem to be OK when comparing against [Radiance](https://www.radiance-online.org), but it is still slower than it.
+If you can help

 ![Vs Rad](./readme_img/vsRad.png "Vs Radiance")